Teohari Georgescu: Career peak (1944-52)

 As a reward for accomplishing this mission, Georgescu was promoted to Minister of Interior once Petru Groza's government took power on March 6, 1945.
-He also served on the Politburo, was the Secretary of the Party's Central Committee, and ran the United Workers' Front, which coordinated the actions of communists and social democrats.
-As Minister of Interior he contributed to the country's denazification and later to the reorganization of the law enforcement system along the Soviet model, supervising the establishment of several penal colonies and coordinating a dekulakization campaign.
-Georgescu was also instrumental in setting up the administrative divisions of the Romanian People's Republic on the Soviet model.
-Along with Gheorghiu-Dej, Pauker, and Vasile Luca, he was considered one of leaders directing the new regime's policy, as highlighted by the popular epigram "Ana, Luca, Teo, Dej / Bagă spaima în burgheji" (Ana, Luca, Teo[hari], Dej / Put the fear into the bourgeois").
+He also served on the Politburo, was the Secretary of the Party's Central Committee, and ran the United Workers' Front, which coordinated the actions of Communists and Social Democrats.
+As Minister of Interior he was in charge of the country's denazification and later to the reorganization of the law enforcement system along the Soviet model, supervising the establishment of several penal colonies and coordinating a Stalinist "dekulakization" repressiin campaign against non-compliant peasantry.
+Georgescu was also instrumental in setting up the administrative divisions of the Romanian People's Republic based on the Soviet model.
+Along with Gheorghiu-Dej, Pauker, and Vasile Luca, he was considered one of the leaders directing the new regime's policy, as highlighted by the popular rhyme "Ana, Luca, Teo, Dej / Bagă spaima în burgheji" (Ana, Luca, Teo[hari], Dej / Put the fear into the bourgeois").
+Păstorel Teodoreanu mocked him in an epigram ridiculing the Groza government: